 A detailed list of arbitral institutions is beyond the scope of this publication.
 It is, however, relevant to mention some of the major arbitral institutions around the world and in Australia, which are as follows.

-- in Australia, the most prominent institutions are the ACICA and the RI: and - globally, the preferred arbitration institutions include: - International Chamber of Commerce (ICC); - Hong Kong International Arbitration Centre (HKIAC); - Singapore International Arbitration Centre (SIAC); and - London Court of International Arbitration (LCIA).
+- in Australia, the most prominent institutions are the ACICA and the RI; and - globally, the preferred arbitration institutions include: the ICC; Hong Kong International Arbitration Centre (HKIAC); Singapore International Arbitration Centre (SIAC); and London Court of International Arbitration (LCIA).